Zeus virus. 6 versions revealed (2021 removal guide)

 Please report this activity to +1-877-224-2995.

-Crooks are trying to intimidate PC users to make them call for a supposed Microsoft Support staff member.
+Crooks are trying to intimidate PC users by making them call for a supposed Microsoft Support staff member.
 However, dialing the provided toll-free number can end up in one of the following scenarios:

-• The number may feature higher charges than usually, so you may receive an increased telephone bill;
+• The number may feature higher charges than usual, so you may receive an increased telephone bill;

-• Scammers on the other side of the handset can trick you into subscribing useless services;
+• Scammers on the other side of the handset can trick you into subscribing to useless services;

 • Inexperience users might provide scammers with the information required to establish a remote connection with the PC;

 The scam is typically displayed in a new tab window.
 It consists of several layers.
 The background is usually covered with Microsoft-related or neutral tech-related information.
 The second layer is the most explicit.
-It indicates the malware detection, provides an error code (0x80072ee7) and explains all the possible consequence that the current PC's condition can end up with.
+It indicates malware detection, provides an error code (0x80072ee7), and explains all the possible consequences that the current PC's condition can end up with.

-However, keep in mind that the this pop-up is a hoax that can be removed by running a scan with a security tool and resetting the web browser that displays it.
-Also, running a scan with RestoroIntego would guarantee the best recovery.
+However, keep in mind that this pop-up is a hoax that can be removed by running a scan with a security tool and resetting the web browser that displays it.
+Also, running a scan with FortectIntego would guarantee the best recovery.

 Your System Has Detected Zeus Virus scamRed color is used deliberately, as users associate it with danger subconsciously